ISETS-Indigenous Skills and Employment Training Strategy

-Through the Aboriginal Skills and Employment Training Strategy (ASETS), The Native Women’s Association of Canada delivers employment and training services for Aboriginal women across Canada through provincial affiliates and special projects.
+Through the ISETS the Native Women’s Association of Canada delivers employment and training services for Aboriginal women across Canada through provincial affiliates and special projects.

 Our employment and training services provide Aboriginal women with the opportunity to gain meaningful and sustainable work by meeting current labour market demands.